-A public walkabout and workshop Saturday 16th March 2019
+A Public Walkabout and Workshop Saturday 16th March 2019

-1.1 Introduction

-- 1.1.1 On 16 March 2019, the Ilminster Neighbourhood Steering Group invited the local community to take part in a visioning event where members of the public, community groups and organisations could come and have their say on what defines and best represents the existing character of Ilminster as part of a Placecheck workshop.
-The event was publicised on the Ilminster Neighbourhood Plan website partnered with emails to 92 community groups and community leaders.
-Posters and leaflets were handed out to local shops and clubs before hand. - 1.1.1 Gathering organic information and opinions from the members of the public and residents whom live in Ilminster is key to begin to inform and shape the trajectory of the local vision for Ilminster's Neighbourhood Plan. - 1.1.2 The Placecheck workshop and public consultation was divided into three parts:

-1.2 Part One

-1.2.1 The event began with a meet up and interactive exhibition set up within the covered market place of Ilminster from 10.45-1pm.
+1.1 Introduction 1.1.1 On Saturday 16 March 2019, the Ilminster Neighbourhood Plan (INP) Development Group invited the local community to take part in a visioning event where members of the public, community groups and organisations could come and have their say on what defines and best represents the existing character of Ilminster as part of a Placecheck workshop.
+The event was publicised on the INP website partnered with emails to 92 community groups and community leaders.
+Posters and leaflets were handed out to local shops and clubs before hand.
+1.1.1 Gathering organic information and opinions from the members of the public and residents whom live in Ilminster is key to begin to inform and shape the trajectory of the local vision for Ilminster's Neighbourhood Plan.
+1.1.2 The Placecheck workshop and public consultation was divided into three parts: 1.2 Part One 1.2.1 The event began with a meeting and interactive exhibition within the Market House of Ilminster from 10.45-13:00 hours.
 Members of the public were invited to contribute their thoughts on what makes their town special, what they like, dislike and what they would like to see changed to help improve Ilminster.
-These exhibition boards were a success with many people, even the town cryer coming to witness and contribute to the interactive exhibition.

-1.3 Part Two

-1.3.1 The second part of the consultation was to conduct a walkabout of the town.
-Divided into three groups with a total of about twenty people taking part.
-These groups were led by ECA staff where informed discussions took place about various issues relating to the neighbourhood plan themes, recent and potential development sites and character area analysis.

-1.4 Part Three

-1.4.1 The third part of the event was a two hour workshop inside the Town Council Offices where the community drew on plans essential elements of Ilminster's character and potential for change.
-A whole group discussion concluded the day.

-As part of the event, a draft vision was displayed where we asked the following:
+These exhibition boards were a success with many people, even the town crier coming to witness and contribute to the interactive exhibition.
+1.3 Part Two 1.3.1 The second part of the consultation was to conduct a walkabout of the town.
+Divided into three groups with about twenty people taking part.
+These groups were led by ECA staff where informed discussions took place about various issues relating to the INP themes, recent and potential development sites and character area analysis.
+1.4 Part Three 1.4.1 The third part of the event was a two-hour workshop inside the Town Council Offices where the community drew on essential elements of Ilminster's character and potential for change.
+A group discussion concluded the day.
+As part of the event, a draft INP vision was displayed where we asked the following: a.

-- a.
 "Our vision for Ilminster in 2039 is to be one of the most desirable market towns in which to live, learn, work and play, as well as visit.
-We will create a stimulating, attractive, healthy, safe, and sustainable environment through well-considered and balanced development, that respects Ilminster's unique heritage and rural location, embracing new ideas technology and innovation for our habitat and community to thrive" - b.
+We will create a stimulating, attractive, healthy, safe, and sustainable environment through well-considered and balanced development, that respects Ilminster's unique heritage and rural location, embracing new ideas technology and innovation for our habitat and community to thrive" b.
 "Do you agree with our vision?
 Yes/why?
-Or No/why? " - c.
+Or No/why?" c.
 Anon said: "Yes, but needs clearly defined and achievable targets to realise vision"